Ultrafast Image Categorization in Biology and Neural Models: Methods

 \subsection{Accuracy}

-As a generic measure of performance, we evaluated the accuracy of our different networks on the test set.
-This metric is typically used to describe the performance of the model.
-Effectively, the network is expected to output a binary choice ('is there an animal in the scene?) and is designed to provide the predicted probability of the presence of a synset of interest in the scene.
-We considered the output as 'target' if the network output is greater than $.5$ (i.e. $50\%$), otherwise it was considered as a 'distractor'.
-Then, a Positive True is defined in the event that the network categorizes a 'target' when it is a 'target', otherwise it defines a Positive False.
-Similarly, a True Negative is the case where the network categorizes a 'distractor' when it is indeed a 'distractor', otherwise it defines a False Negative.
-Based on these observations, we can determine each time that the networks performed a good categorization and calculate its accuracy as the ratio of the sum of True Positives and Negatives over the total number of tested samples.
-In order to provide a comparison with the state of the art, we tested the {\sc Vgg ImageNet} and computed its prediction by summing the predictions of the labels belonging to the hyperonymous path of the synsets of interest after the softmax layer.
-The accuracy is then computed following the same methodology as for the re-trained networks.
+Tha accuracy metric will be used to describe the performance of the model.
+In~effect, the~network is expected to output a binary decision (`Is there an animal in the scene?') and is designed to provide the predicted probability of the presence of a synset of interest in the scene.
+We considered the output a `target' if the network output was greater than $0.5$ (i.e. $50\%$), otherwise it was considered a `distractor'.
+A positive true was defined as the case in which the network categorized a `target' if it was a 'target', otherwise it defined a positive false.
+Similarly, a~true negative was defined when the network categorized a `distractor' when it was indeed a `distractor', otherwise it defined a false negative.
+Based on these observations, we could determine each time that the networks performed a good categorization and calculate its accuracy as the ratio of the sum of true positives and negatives over the total number of samples tested.
+To~provide a comparison with the state of the art, we tested the {\sc Vgg 16} and computed its prediction by summing the predictions of the labels belonging to the hyperonymous path of the synsets of interest after the softmax layer, hence {\sc Vgg LUT} (Look Up Table).
+Accuracy was then computed using the same methodology as for the re-trained networks.
+We evaluated the accuracy of our different networks on the test set using Equation~(\ref{eq:equation1}):